momochi000/pomodoro_arcade/README.md

 ## CURRENT

 ## BACKLOG

+### Wire up the actions to the server
+  + Make start timer fire a start timer call
+  + Pause timer fires pause timer call
+  + Timer complete fires timer finished call

+### Incorporate rest period into the timer

 ### Build the create timer view
   + Can be accessed only when logged in.

+### Change pause button change to resume button once paused
+  + make the start button do a reset then start

+### Make create timer send ajax call to server to create a timer.

 ### Style the index view
   + Design/optimize for mobile first